 Payments should be done upfront.

 I prefer the use of the online order system for regular mastering.
 That way you can place the actual order and take care of the payment right away using various payment options like paypal, iDeal, creditcard, sofort and creditcard.
 PayPal is also an option, but we charge 5% extra.
 In case of an album or specific wishes that will not fit the online order system, please provide me with all name, adress, vat details etc. You will receive an agreed upon invoice and after the payment is take care of I will start mastering.

 I'm sorry, but I don't do any free test-mastering.
 I will explain why I decided to stop doing that quite some time ago.

 With a test-master, it will be a one shot master without any revisions or adjustments.
 With a regular mastering I will do revisions untill you are 100% happy with the result.
 Also when we first start working together, it's sometimes searching for the right sound/feel.
-I sometimes decide to do 2 versions of a first master to start with.
-With a test-master that will be instantly lost and its just 'a lucky shot'.
+I might decide to do 2 versions of a first master to start with.
+To me a test-master feels like 'a lucky shot'.
 I believe in long-term collaboration.

 Besides that, I think, and hope that my portfolio will speak for itself.
-You can even listen to a selection of some random music I mastered with this Spotify playlist.
+You can even listen to a random selection of some music I mastered in this Spotify playlist.

-If you want an album to be mastered, but you are not 100% sure if i'm the right person for your project, you can always decide to let me work on one track for the regular 1 track fee.
-We will settle prices for the rest of the album later on.
+If you want an album mastered, but you are not 100% sure if i'm the right person for your project, you can always decide to let me work on one track for the regular 1 track fee.
+We will settle prices for the rest of the album.